elixir-lang/elixir-lang.github.com/_posts/2020-01-27-elixir-v1-10-0-released.markdown

 By using `compile_env/3`, Elixir will store the values used during compilation and compare them with the runtime values whenever your system starts, raising an error in case they differ.
 This helps developers ensure they are running their production systems with the configuration they intend to.

-In future versions, we will deprecate the use `Application.get_env` at compile-time with a clear message pointing users to configuration best practices, effectively addressing the scenario where users read from the application environment at compile time unaware of its pitfalls.
+In future versions, we will deprecate the use `Application.get_env/3` at compile-time with a clear message pointing users to configuration best practices, effectively addressing the scenario where users read from the application environment at compile time unaware of its pitfalls.

 ### Compiler tracing